 One procedure employed by some concerned hospitals is post-operative X-rays.
 These hospitals have chosen to X-ray every patient after surgery to check whether objects were left behind.
 Although such inspections take place after the patient has already been closed up and require another surgery to retrieve the item, they are preferable to the possible consequences of a retained surgical object.

 In regards to retained sponges (which constitute the majority of retained medical items) the best modern preventative technology is sponge tracking.
 This involves embedding a tiny electronic tracking device or unique bar code in each sponge, which can be tracked or scanned to be absolutely sure that no sponge is left behind.
 This technology has the potential to save hospitals millions of dollars in medical malpractice lawsuit payouts and protect the health of their patients.
 Unfortunately, a recent survey found that less than 15 percent of surgical facilities were using this technology.

 Injured in a Never Event?
 Take Action Today!

 If you have suffered injury or lost a loved one in a never event, you deserve compensation.
-To get the settlement you deserve, contact the experienced medical malpractice attorneys at the Chicago and Arlington Heights offices of Mitchell S. Sexner & Associates LLC.
+To get the settlement you deserve, contact the experienced Chicago medical malpractice attorneys at of Mitchell S. Sexner & Associates LLC.
 Call (800) 996-4824 today for a free case evaluation.